 9. Whole-Wheat Bread

 Your body needs carbs for energy, but not all carbs are created equal.
 Whole-wheat bread is great for a long-lasting energy kick.
-It's is a complex carb, meaning it raises your blood sugar gradually instead of hiking it up at turbo-speed.
+It's a complex carb, meaning it raises your blood sugar gradually instead of hiking it up at turbo-speed.

 Foods to Avoid